LLNL/Abmarl/docs/src/tutorials/gridworld/team_battle.rst

            # Track the rewards
            self.rewards = {agent.id: 0 for agent in self.agents.values()}

-Then we define how the simulation will step forward, leaning on the Actors to process their part of the action.
+Then we define how the simulation will step forward, leaning on the :ref:`Actors <gridworld_actor>` to process their part of the action.
 The Actors' results are used to determine the agents' rewards.

 .. code-block:: python